valsson-group/masterclass-22-11/INSTRUCTIONS.md

 You should compare the resulting FES (the fes-reweight.dist.data file) to the results obtained directly from the bias potential in Exercise 1.

-We can also obtained the FES for CVs that are not biased in the VES simulation.
+We can also obtain the FES for CVs that are not biased in the VES simulation.
 For example, we can obtain the two-dimensional FES for the distance and the solvation CV given by the coordination number CV.
 For this, you will need to add the following to the plumed_reweight.dat file and repeat the PLUEMD driver run